awesomeartist/C-Lite/README.md

 # C-basic
-This is a repository to save C
+This is a repository to learn C.